Innovation in Behavioral Health (IBH) Model

 The IBH Model supports CMS’ broader efforts to promote health equity and ensure all populations can achieve optimal health outcomes.

-People with mental health conditions and/or substance use disorder often experience health disparities.
-These health disparities are further exacerbated among historically marginalized racial and ethnic groups, low-income, and/or rural populations.
+People with mental health conditions, substance use disorder, or both often experience health disparities.
+These health disparities are further exacerbated among historically marginalized racial and ethnic groups, low-income, and rural populations.

-Additionally, the IBH Model will require practice participants to annually screen and monitor patients for underlying and/or unmet HRSNs and make necessary referrals to other health care providers or local safety-net services, and that the required care management component will help ensure that Medicaid beneficiaries receive the services needed to address their health-related social needs.
+Additionally, the IBH Model will require Practice Participants to annually screen and monitor patients for underlying and/or unmet health-related social needs and make necessary referrals to other health care providers or local safety-net services.
+The required care management component will help ensure that eligible individuals receive the services needed to address their health-related social needs.

 Additional Information